 These hand-sized tools are must-haves for tasks varying from installing new kitchen cabinets to simply hanging a new picture frame.
 While there are several types of levels available, low-tech analog models with a floating bubble are quite accurate and inexpensive.

-Most batteries will run on alkaline or rechargeable batteries.
+Most flashlights will run on alkaline or rechargeable batteries.
 While rechargeable flashlights cost a bit more, their run time and fast charging will pay off in the long run.
-It's also important to consider having a few different size flashlights on hand, in various rooms, in case of emergencies.
+It's also important to consider having a few different sized flashlights on hand in various rooms, in case of emergencies.

 A high-quality utility knife does everything from opening heavily taped bags and boxes to cutting away carpet edges to scraping away resin or paint that may keep a window stuck.